Safety Measures at Children’s Healthcare of Atlanta Facilities

-- Everyone visiting our facility is encouraged to wear a mask from home to your child’s scheduled appointment or procedure.
+- Everyone visiting our facility is required to wear a mask from home to your child’s scheduled appointment.
 Patients and visitors are also required to wear a mask at all times during their visit.
 Whether you are in one of our waiting areas, patient rooms, restrooms, or hallways a mask must be worn.
 If you do not have a mask, we will give you one before entering our facility.

 - We encourage the practice of social distancing, which means maintaining a distance of 6 feet from other patients and visitors.
 When you arrive for your visit, you may notice signage, including special floor decals, to help make sure everyone stands six feet apart in high traffic areas.
 You may also notice that seating has been rearranged in our waiting areas in order to follow social distancing guidelines.

 Marcus Autism Center has developed a resource guide to help support you through this ever-changing situation.
 Our hope is that this guide is informative and useful for the unique needs of all families.
 It includes:

 - Information about COVID-19 and individuals with autism spectrum disorder (ASD)